Tom Parish, T. Candon Root Cellar, 2012, inkjet print on paper

 February 5 - June 29, 2014

 Parish’s evocative and beautiful photographic art encourages a dialogue about Flint Hills native stone root cellars, and sheds a light on how they were built and functioned.
 Because very few of these arched-roof, subterranean structures are found outside this area of Kansas, they have become an icon of our region’s shared history and community.
 In preparation for this exhibition, Parish interviewed local residents to preserve their memories of these important structures, and assembled photographs and other primary source material through the help of local historical societies.
+More of Parish's work can be viewed on his website.

 This exhibition and related programming is funded in part by the Kansas Humanities Council, a nonprofit cultural organization promoting understanding of the history, traditions, and ideas that shape our lives and build community.